DeeEmm/DeeEmm/_posts/2020-10-01-ddcsv-fusion360-plasma-post-processor.md

 On a windows machine the path is different

-Once added your workflow will look like this:
+Once added, your workflow will look like this:

 - Make your 2D part in fusion 360
 - Go to the manufacture page